cellphone4ET/family-mash/README.md

 This app was inspired by the younger-generation's mass-exodus from Facebook and all the unacknowledged birthdays that go by due to former Facebook users no longer being notified of their friend's and family's upcoming birthdays.

-But wait- there's more!
+But wait-- there's more!
 As an added bonus, anniversary reminders have also been added for those users family members who are either married or in a long term-relationship (both of which merit a celebratory phone call, obviously).

 #### Live Demo